SKrotkih/SimpleOrganizer/README.md

 # SwiftOrganizer
 This is a simple organizer for iPhone.
 Is written in Swift.
-I implemented this application for trying out the new newest language Swift.
+I implemented this application for trying out the new language Swift.

 Here was used the next things:
 - Core Data